mighty-gerbils/gerbil/doc/guide/intro.md

 The embedded http server was first introduced in Gerbil v0.12 and utilizes raw devices.
-It is significantly faster and offers a low level interface oriented towards API programming, and by now the canonical (and recommended) way to write web applications.
+It is significantly faster and offers a low level interface oriented towards API programming, and is by now the canonical (and recommended) way to write web applications.

 #### Web programming with rack/fastcgi